Meet James Everett

 In December of 2016, James debuted his first Holiday Christmas album, A Timeless Season (The Song That Sings Of You).
 He teamed up with Tal Ariel (Producer/Arranger) and Kelly Park (The Kelly Park Big Band/Co-writer) to create a unique collaboration with three of the songs on the seven track LP being originals.
 The album was dedicated to James’ oldest sister (Carolyn) who lost her battle to cancer just days before the Christmas album release.
 Since that time, James has performed with some of the Bay Areas top musicians at venues such as the Oakland Sound Room, Brick and Mortar, The Mark Hopkins (Peacock Room), The Fairmont Hotel and a few coffee houses and wineries.

-Currently, James is anticipating the release of his New R&B/Soul single “Slipping Away” (Spring 2020) to further demonstrate his ability to write songs that captures a timeless vibe that speaks to the heart.
+Currently, James is anticipating the release of his New R&B/Soul single “Slipping Away” (September 2020) to further demonstrate his ability to write songs that captures a timeless vibe that speaks to the heart.
 Slipping Away is R&B/Soul with a very different mood and feel than his holiday album, and it’s very clear that James Everett is focused on getting back into the swing of things with a new album in the works and on the horizon for 2021.